 For the cookies:

-- Add the sifted dry ingredients (flour, salt, baking powder, and baking soda) in 2 parts and mix without beating.
+- Add the sifted dry ingredients (1 ½ cups all-purpose or cake flour, 1 ¼ teaspoon salt, ½ teaspoon baking powder and ¼ teaspoon baking soda) in 2 parts and mix without beating.
 You will have a soft mixture.
 Sift the flour mixture before or have it measured and sift it directly over the pumpkin batter, as I do.

 - Spoon tablespoons onto the prepared sheets, leaving an inch or two between them.